damianhakert/damianhakert.github.io/source/posts/2016-10-10-gitlab-com-vs-gitlab-ee-vs-gitlab-ce.html.md

 &nbsp;&nbsp;<i class="fa fa-gitlab" style="color:rgb(107,79,187); font-size:.85em" aria-hidden="true"></i>
 {: .alert .alert-gitlab-orange .text-center .extra-margin}

 Thank you to our amazing community.
 We owe GitLab’s existence to your enthusiasm, drive, and hard work.
-Without our contributors’ belief in open source software, we would not be where we are today.
+Without our contributors' belief in open source software, we would not be where we are today.
 We need your help to make our collective vision a reality.

 Every 22nd there's a new GitLab release, with more awesomeness than before!

 You are more than invited to contribute to make GitLab CE even better.
 We are happy to receive feature proposals in our issue tracker, and we get even happier and cheerful when you contribute with your own code, so it's easier and faster to make it happen.

 Check out the implementations that are [**up-for-grabs**][ce-up-for-grabs] and submit your code!
 You're also more than invited to share your thoughts, ask questions and even help us to answer some questions in our [forum].
 Our community is what makes GitLab better and more attractive to everyone.
 We elect an **[MVP]** every month to express our gratitude.
 And some of our MVPs are now happy [GitLab Team][team] members!

 Do you love GitLab as much as we do?
 Please consider [joining us][jobs]!

 Looking forward to see you around!
 Questions, suggestions, feedback?
 Much appreciated!
 Please leave a comment below or tweet at us [@GitLab]!

 <!-- identifiers -->